 But I started by listening.
 What is my child feeling right now?
 How can I comfort him?
 Simple questions all mothers ask.

 Gradually I learned about strategies to deal with tantrums and even discipline in a gentle yet effective way.
 And you know what happened?
-I started noticing that I was getting quicker at diffusing tantrums, in some cases, I was able to avoid tantrums altogether.
+I started noticing that I was getting good at diffusing tantrums, in some cases, I was able to avoid tantrums altogether.
 It all started with putting myself in his shoes.

-AN ATTITUDE TO SEEK SOLUTIONS
+AN ATTITUDE TO SEEKING SOLUTIONS

 When there is talk about developing a positive mindset in life you will hear people talk about a mindset shift.
 A mindset that focuses on solving problems rather than moping around, or waiting for things to resolve on their own.